PowerShell/DscResource.Template/README.md

 best practices for DSC resource modules in
 [DSC Resource Kit](https://github.com/PowerShell/DscResources).

+>**NOTE!** This is not meant to be a fully functioning resource module.
+>The resource in this repository is just to make sure common code works,
+>and used as a practical example.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional